The Romanian tax year runs from 1 January to 31 December.

 - Income from other sources.

-Through the Annual Single Return to be filed, the individuals have to declare the final income obtained during the previous year, as well as the estimated one to be obtained in the current year, for both income tax and social contributions purposes.
-The filing deadline is 15 March.
+Through the Annual Return to be filed, the individual has to declare the final income obtained during the previous year, as well as the estimated income to be obtained in the current year, for both income tax and social contributions purposes.
+The filing deadline is 25 May.

-The individuals assess the income tax and social contribution liabilities due for income by applying the rates for income tax / social contributions on the computation base determined in accordance with the provisions of the Fiscal Code for each type of income.
+The individual assesses the income tax and social contribution liabilities due for income by applying the rates for income tax/social contributions on the computation base determined in accordance with the provisions of the Fiscal Code for each type of income.

-The payment of tax liabilities due (income tax and/or social contributions) is to be made based on a self-assessment made by the individuals, in accordance with the information reflected in the Annual Single Return, within the same reporting deadline (i.e. 15 March).
+The payment of tax liabilities due (income tax and/or social contributions) is to be made based on a self-assessment made by the individual, in accordance with the information reflected in the Annual Return, within the same reporting deadline (i.e. 25 May).

-Spouses are treated as individual (separate) taxpayers; the concept of joint filing does not exist in the Romanian tax legislation.
+Spouses are treated as individual (separate) taxpayers; the concept of joint filing is not regulated in the Romanian tax legislation.

 Payment of tax